dokun1/Lumina/README.md

-camera.textPrompt = "This is how to test the text prompt view" // assigning an empty string will make the view fade away camera.trackMetadata = true // could also be false camera.resolution = .highest // follows an enum camera.frameRate = 60 // can be any number, defaults to 30 if selection cannot be loaded camera.maxZoomRate = 5.0 // not setting this defaults to the highest zoom rate for any given camera device
+camera.textPrompt = "This is how to test the text prompt view" // assigning an empty string will make the view fade away camera.trackMetadata = true // could also be false camera.resolution = .highest // follows an enum camera.capturesLivePhotos = true // for this to work, .resolution must be set to .photo camera.capturesDepthData = true // for this to work, .resolution must be set to .photo, .medium1280x720, or .vga640x480 camera.frameRate = 60 // can be any number, defaults to 30 if selection cannot be loaded camera.maxZoomRate = 5.0 // not setting this defaults to the highest zoom rate for any given camera device
 ```